-From simple cables and household appliances to smartphones, many of the latest devices created in the Electrical & Electronic sector capitalize on new generation plastics.
+From simple cables and household appliances to smartphones, many of the latest devices created in the Electrical & Electronic sector capitalize on a new generation of plastics.
 Thanks to its manifoldness and versatility, plastics contribute significantly to innovation in the electrical and electronic sector.

 Designers of electrical and electronic applications rely on plastics because of their unique features.